Sign in to view your journeys, link your Nectar card and more

 Save even more by buying an Off Peak train ticket with a railcard.

-Season Tickets are ideal for regular journeys on the same route and can be used for travel on any day within the validity of the ticket.
+Season Tickets are available to buy online on a Smart card.
+They are ideal for regular journeys on the same route and can be used for travel on any day within the validity of the ticket.
 They are available for 7 days, a calendar month, and any period between 1 and 12 months.